husseinelkheshen/ItinGen/activities_data/README.md

 *structure subject to change*

 ## Main Database Pipeline
-Run master_data_pipeline.py to generate json files for all APIs to their respective folders
+Run master_data_pipeline.py to generate json files for all APIs to their respective folders.
+This should also be run for all validation tests.